Customer Service and Guidance

 - Hossan Hoikka, a wilderness cabin, with electricity, for six people on an island of Lake Hossanjärvi.
 Bookings on villipohjola.fi Further information: villipohjola.fi

 Karhunkainalo Camping Ground, which is located close to the visitor centre, and its service building provide services for caravanners and campers.
-There are four rental cabins and a rentable lakeside sauna at the camping ground.
+There are four rental cabins, three semi-detached houses and a rentable lakeside sauna at the camping ground.
 The camping ground's reception desk is located at the visitor centre.

 - Service building